DeepRegNet/DeepReg/docs/home.md

 [DeepReg Demos](https://deepregnet.github.io/DeepReg/#/tutorial_demo).
 Read the [documentation and tutorials](https://deepregnet.github.io/DeepReg/) for more details.

-> _DeepReg^{beta} will be released in Autumn 2020 - however, many tutorials, demos and
-> much of the core functionality are already accessible._

 [Get involved](CONTRIBUTING.md) and help make DeepReg better!

+> _DeepReg<sup>beta</sup> will be released in Autumn 2020 - however, many tutorials,
+> demos and much of the core functionality are already accessible._

 ## Features